JohnboyJovi/study-framework-wiki/StudyProcedure.md

    - Add your own precise questions focusing on your very technique/investigation object.
    - Add free text fields to ask for reasons for a special vote as well as additional thoughts, recommendations, and ideas.
 7. Interview
-    -  Decide whether you need a structured or semi-structured interview to gain more insight or if the questionnaires are sufficient.
+    - Decide whether you need a structured or semi-structured interview (probably in the end) to gain more insight or if the questionnaires are sufficient.
+8. Debriefing
+    - After finishing the study, you can and should tell participants what the focus of your study was.
+However, make sure that they are aware that this information should not be disclosed to people who might still want to participate in the study, to avoid any bias.